Insights

 Financial and budget planning concept with calculator notebook and financial chart report on work desk

 Every interactive kiosk project starts with similar ambitions around automating a function for a better, cooler, faster, or more cost-efficient transaction.
 Very typically, the project moves to a focus on the hardware and its curb appeal.
 While your platform aesthetics, quality, cost, and reliability are, of course, important – it’s only one element to get right.
 Many new deployers come in to their project with an “automate it and they will come” mindset, which is an incomplete vision.
-Leveraging kiosk technology to automate transactions and personalize the customer experience requires a focused and holistic mindset on five foundations that underly deployment success.
+Leveraging kiosk technology to automate transactions and personalize the customer experience requires a focused and holistic mindset on five foundations that underlie deployment success.

-We’re starting this Insights series by sharing all the elements that should be considered part of a comprehensive total solution price tag.
+A common question we hear from clients is, “How much does a kiosk cost?”
+The answer is that the cost of a kiosk varies greatly depending on hardware, software, and safety certification requirements, as well as the number of units ordered.
+Read on to find out all the elements that should be considered part of a comprehensive total solution price tag.
 Whether you buy from KIOSK Information Systems (KIOSK) or not – we encourage you to factor the following key considerations into your deployment plan and prepare a realistic project budget that will set you up for hero status.

 To start, carefully consider each of these five high-level areas in solution budgeting – they will all come up.
 This is a macro view of the main elements of project budget, and supplier evaluation considerations that can most effect your budget: